apitoolkit/apitoolkit-landing/content/_index.md

 #### <span class="bg-amber-300 px-2 rounded-md"><strong class="drop-shadow-md">Alerting and Incident Workflows</strong></span>
 ### The right people must know that there is an issue.
 <p class="pt-3 prose m-w-prose">You don't want noise, nor do you want the detected issues to go unnoticed.
-So the alerts are routed to the right people, and trivial issues are delivered in the daily or weekly reports.
+So the alerts are <strong>routed to the right people</strong>, and trivial issues are delivered in the daily or weekly reports.
 </p>

 <div class="home-feature-section pt-5 pb-24  flex flex-col sm:flex-row odd:flex-col-reverse sm:odd:flex-row  gap-5 x:sm:gap-8 justify-center ">